A Full Review of Malaysia Airlines A330neo Business Class

 MH A330neo Business Class Seat.
 Bolehmiles

-Small storage space on the left side of the seat
+Odd shaped and small storage space on side of the seat

 MH A330neo Business Class Seat.
 Bolehmiles